MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/limit-driver-distribution.md

 ![UI showing that a submission has extended grid entries](images/expansion-pnpgrid-outline.png)

 If more than one INF were present in this submission, each INF and Hardware ID in them would receive identical new **Extended** entries.
 The exception is, if an [INF Manufacturer](https://docs.microsoft.com/windows-hardware/drivers/install/inf-manufacturer-section) section uses the *\[BuildNumber] TargetOSVersion* decoration such as NTamd64.10.0...**14393**.
 These INFs are skipped and cannot be expanded.
 This means you could end up with only a partially expanded list of INFs in the PNP grid.
-If all INF files must show up, you must edit the INF and remove the *BuildNumber*.
+If you want all INF files to be expanded, you must edit the INF and remove the *BuildNumber*.
 In addition, you might not see the **Expand** option box at all if no INFs are supported.

 Once you have an **Extended** entry, you can then share or publish it.